-- How to organise our team, selecting who to play in each position and understanding why - How to create and apply attacking tactics during a game to create attacking opportunities. - How to regain possession if we lose possession of the ball. - How to create and apply defensive tactics during a game to prevent attacking opportunities. - How to apply the basic rules of netball and will be able to take responsibility for officiating and managing our own games.

-PE Skills Real Gym- Unit 1 Perform trickiest shape, balance, travel, flight, rotation skills.
-Hand apparatus Explore different ways to perform gymnastics skills with a ball and begin to link these to create a sequence- bounce ball side roll, throw and catch one impulse turn, rotate hoop on ankle pirouette, toll ball/ hoop forward roll.
+How to regain possession if we lose possession of the ball.
+How to create and apply defensive tactics during a game to prevent attacking opportunities.
+How to apply the basic rules of netball and will be able to take responsibility for officiating and managing our own games.
+Real Gym- Unit 1 Perform trickiest shape, balance, travel, flight, rotation skills.
+Hand apparatus Explore different ways to perform gymnastics skills with a ball and begin to link these to create a sequence- bounce ball side roll, throw and catch one impulse turn, rotate hoop on ankle pirouette, toll ball/hoop forward roll.
 Develop sequences using different types of ball movements in combination with gymnastics skills, incorporating changes in levels, speeds, pathways and directions.
 Consolidate and perform sequences using different types of ball movements in combination with gymnastics skills, incorporating changes in levels, speeds, pathways and directions.
 Low apparatus Explore different ways to perform gymnastics skills using benches and begin to link these to create a sequence- jump over bench, jump down from low table, caterpillar on bench.
-Develop sequences using different ways to link movements, including different timing and directions, e.g. canon, synchronised, contrasting.
+Develop sequences using different ways to link movements, including different timing and directions, e.g canon, synchronised, contrasting.
 Consolidate and perform sequences using different ways to link movements, including different timing and directions, e.g. canon, synchronised, contrasting.
-Netball Consolidate keeping possession, develop officiating Consolidate defending Create, understand and apply attacking/defending tactics in game situations Music Knowledge and Skills Focus: Fingals cave by Mendelhsson To know that the conductor beats time to help the performers work well together.
-Unit: Dynamics, To understand that improvisation means making up music 'on the spot'. pitch and texture To understand that texture can be created by adding or removing instruments in a piece and can create the effect of dynamic change. • To know that timbre can also be thought of as 'tone colour' and can be described in many ways e.g. warm or cold, rich or bright.
-TIGH OF BITGHT.
-French Knowledge To learn the names of the 4 seasons in F rench.
-KS2 only Join in with a song about the seasons ar nd pick out the main points and familiar language.
-To recall previously learnt vocabulary in a new context (Days of the week, months, weather, colours).
-Recap numbers and count to 100 Revise weather phrases and describe th e weather in different seasons.
+Netball Consolidate keeping possession, develop officiating Consolidate defending Create, understand and apply attacking/defending tactics in game situations This unit will run across the whole of the Autumn Term.
+To know that 'Pack up your troubles in your old kit bag' and 'We'll meet again' are examples of songs popular during WW2.

+Unit: Songs of To know that the Solfa syllables represent the pitches in an octave.
+World War Two A 'counter-subject' or 'counter-melody' provides contrast to the main melody.
+To know that a counter-melody is different to harmony because it uses a different rhythm as well as complementary notes.
+French Knowledge KS2 only Join in with a song about the seasons and pick out the main points and familiar language.
+To recall previously learnt vocabulary in a new context (Days of the week, months, weather, colour.
+Recap numbers and count to 100 Revise weather phrases and describe the weather in different seasons.
 Recap colours and months of the year.
 French Skills Listen and understand the main points from short, spoken material in French.
-KS2 only Ask and answer more complex questions with a scaffold of responses.
-Vary language and produce extended responses. sponses.
-Adapt intonation to mark questions and exclamations.
-Explain and use elision; state the different nces and similarities with English.
-National Curriculum Progression Statements Taken from Schemes of Work e.g. Kapow End of key Stage 1/2 Pupils should be able to: tell us about our local area?
-Key Concepts: Chro ause and Consequence, Sources of Evidence, Similarities and Differences, l Enquiry, Civilisation (social and cultural).
+KS2 only · ŭ National Curriculum Progression Statements Taken from Schemes of Work e.g. End of key Stage 1/2 Kapow Pupils should be able to: What does the Census te ll us about our local area?
+Key Concepts: Ch ronological Awareness, Change and Continuity , Cause and Consequence, Sources of Evidence, Similarities and Differences, Historical Interpretations, Historical rical Enquiry, Civilisation (social and cultural).
 History Knowledge a local history study To know that change can be traced using the census.
-To know that members of society standing up for their rights can be understand the methods of historical the cause of change. enquiry, including how evidence is To know that a census is carried out every ten years and is an official
+To know that members of society standing up for their rights can be the cause of change. •